 Advanced composites and thermosets have revolutionized wind turbine, aircraft, aerospace vehicle, and automotive development.
 But companies using these materials often don’t understand how the materials cure during manufacturing.
-Only dielectric cure monitoring, also known as dielectric analysis (DEA), offers critical insights into composite and thermoset processing in real time.
+Only dielectric cure monitoring, also known as dielectric analysis (DEA), offers critical insights into composite and thermoset degree of cure in real time, during processing.
 This assures users of the integrity of their processes and their materials—and of the reliability of their finished products.
 Read on for answers to frequently asked questions about dielectric cure monitoring.

 Frequently asked questions

 What is dielectric cure monitoring (DEA)?

 • Dielectric cure monitoring is a thermal analysis technique for measuring cure state.